11Ἐγώ εἰμι ὁ ποιμὴν ὁ καλός: ὁ ποιμὴν ὁ καλὸς τὴν ψυχὴν αὐτοῦ τίθησινὑπὲρ τῶν προβάτων:

 γινώσκουσί: PAI 3p, γινώσκω, 1) to learn to know, come to know

-The τὰ is a plural neuter substantive definite article, which is followed by the possessive pronoun ‘my/mine.’
-Because there is no noun with the article, it could be translated ‘the things of mine’ or ‘my things.’
-Or, it could assume the previous plural things as an antecedent – in this case ‘sheep’ – and be translated “my sheep.”
+1. τὰ is a definite article, which usually accompanies a noun and is translated as “the ….”
+Here, it is operating substantively; that is, it is not followed by an object, but by possessive pronoun ἐμὰ, which can be something like ‘mine.’
+Put together, they could be translated ‘the things of mine’ or ‘my things.’
+Or, one could assume the previous plural things as an antecedent – in this case ‘sheep’ – and translate it “my sheep.”

-Just as the father knows me and I know the father; also I lay down my life for the sheep.
+Just as the father knows me and I know the father; also I lay down my psyche for the sheep.

 γινώσκει: γινώσκω, PAI 3s, 1) to learn to know, come to know